Connect with others who understand.

 Diagnosing Type 1 Narcolepsy

-Diagnosing narcolepsy of any type can be challenging, and many people experience several years’ delay between the onset of symptoms and a diagnosis.
+Diagnosing narcolepsy of any type can be challenging.
+Many people experience several years’ delay between the onset of symptoms and a diagnosis.
 The diagnostic process involves differential diagnosis — ruling out other health conditions that may cause similar symptoms.
 A health care provider may consider the possibility of other sleep disorders like idiopathic hypersomnia (excessive sleepiness), insufficient sleep syndrome (chronic sleep deprivation), or obstructive sleep apnea (disordered breathing during sleep).
 A provider will also consider the possibility of other health or psychiatric conditions or substance use that could impact sleep patterns.

 • Hypocretin deficiency